Purp1eW0lf/Blue-Team-Notes/README.md

 gci -Path $directory -Filter $file -Recurse -force|
 sort-object  -descending -property LastWriteTimeUtc | fl *
 ```
 We'll get a lot of information here, but we're really concerned with is the section around the various *times*.
-As we sort by the `LastWriteTimeUtc`, the top result should in theory be the latest file of that name...but this is not always true
+As we sort by the `LastWriteTimeUtc`, the top result should in theory be the latest file of that name...but this is not always true.

 ![image](https://user-images.githubusercontent.com/44196051/120312109-37cb7980-c2d0-11eb-95e2-8655cd89f9cc.png)